 Conclusion: The CPRA increases the importance of IT audits and compliance

 The CPRA definitely ups the ante with regard to security, privacy and data protections.
 By extension, it puts additional pressure on IT asset management to provide updated and accurate information on asset ownership, location and status.
-Further, CPRA affords consumers broader rights to demand that their data be correct or deleted no matter where it resides in the IT estate.
+Further, CPRA affords consumers broader rights to demand that their data be correct or deleted no matter where it resides in the IT portfolio.
 Most crucially, the CPRA puts additional security responsibilities on IT security teams and simplifies the path to litigation should the CPRA be violated – even extending out to partners and third-parties.